neboat/opencilk-ppopp-23-ae/README.md

 /opt/opencilk/bin/clang -fopencilk cholesky.o getoptions.o -o cholesky
 ```

+Once the executable is compiled and linked with the appropriate
+flags, running the executable normally will automatically use
+OpenCilk.

 ### Using OpenCilk with Cilk Plus, DPRNG support, or Cilkscale

 You can also use the same OpenCilk binaries to compile Cilk